neondatabase/website/content/docs/tutorial/data-recovery-with-branching.md

  7  | Nitrogen    |            7 | N      |     2
 ```

-You write a query to remove the duplicate rows, but an error in your `DELETE` statement causes most of your data to be deleted.
+You decide to write a query to remove the duplicate rows, but an error in your `DELETE` statement causes most of your data to be deleted.

 ```sql
 DELETE FROM elements